-Judging-Monday, July 19
+Judging-Monday, July 18

-Judging will start at 2:00 p.m. near the Produce Building.
-4-H'er must be present for judging.
+Judging will start at 2:00 p.m.
+North end of the Produce Building.

 Exhibitor limited to one entry.

 Exhibitors MUST bring his/her own bicycle and may wish to bring a chain and lock.
 Bicycles may not be ridden on the Fairgrounds, except when performing in the classes.
 Bicycle riders must bring and wear safety helmets during the riding exercises.
 Each exhibitor will be given a written or oral test on proper maintenance, adjustment, operation, bicycle parts, and safety rules regarding bicycles; inspection of exhibitor's bicycle, including brakes, height, safety equipment, etc.; and riding "test" through a safety course, observing all rules and regulations.